jared-hughes/golfc/README.md

 Run `golfc submit -h fibonacci -l python -i somedir/fibonacci.py` to submit your solution at `somedir/fibonacci.py` as python code to the Fibonacci hole.

-This command might only overwrite files in the `output/` directory.
+Output, including stdout, stderr, and error messages, will be placed in the `./output/` directory.
+The `./output/` directory is created if it doesn't already exist.